-1-family or 2-family residential Two and a half (2.5) stories or 35 ft

-Multi-family residential Three (3) stories or 40 feet Non-residential or mixed-use buildings Three (3) stories or 40 feet
+1-family or 2-family residential Two and a half (2.5) stories or 35 ft Multi-family residential Three (3) stories or 40 feet Non-residential or mixed-use buildings Three (3) stories or 40 feet

-1. For multi-unit residential dwellings, add 2,000 sq. ft. to the minimum lot requirement for each additional unit in addition to the first unit (example: 2 units requires 9,000 sq. ft., 3 units 11,000 sq. ft., etc.).
-Mixed-use buildings containing residential and non-residential uses are exempted from this requirement.

-2. Parking and loading spaces shall not be allowed in the setbacks.
+- 1. For multi-unit residential dwellings, add 2,000 sq. ft. to the minimum lot requirement for each additional unit in addition to the first unit (example: 2 units requires 9,000 sq. ft., 3 units 11,000 sq. ft., etc.).
+Mixed-use buildings containing residential and non-residential uses are exempted from this requirement. - 2.
+Parking and loading spaces shall not be allowed in a front, rear or side yard setback.

 2841.
-Density Limitation: The maximum density of a planned neighborhood development shall be six (6) units per net usable land area (NULA) acre.
+Density Limitation: The maximum density of a planned neighborhood development shall be six (6)units per net usable land area (NULA) acre.
 The NULA calculation is explained in Section 2863.